Racial Equity Initiative

 - Implementation of the tools for the future

-Racial Equity Taskforce: HDC is hosting a number of taskforce meetings with key member organizations to internally improve racial equity practices.
-These events will serve to outline a strategic plan that provides the baseline structure for the initiative, while also serving as a platform to discuss the most efficient tools to use to combat inequity.
+Racial Equity Task Force: During the HUD grant period of 2013 – 2015, HDC hosted a number of task force meetings with key member organizations to internally improve racial equity practices.
+These events served to outline a strategic plan that provides the baseline structure for the initiative, while also serving as a platform to discuss the most efficient tools to use to combat inequity.

-Racial Equity Lens: Through Learn at Lunches, Affinity Group meetings, and other events, HDC is actively implementing a racial equity lens on all of its actions.
+Racial Equity Lens: Through Learn at Lunches, Affinity Group meetings, and other events, HDC is continuing to implement a racial equity lens on all of its actions.
 These events help to ensure that the racial equity project creates an impact in all aspects of HDC’s work

 Promising Practices Profiles : Member organizations that have made great strides in implementing racial equity work can create a profile of a practice that has been successful within their organization.
 The goal is to help share knowledge and experience with others to build stronger, more sustainable affiliates, which will help to create stronger communities.
 If you would like to share a promising practice for racial equity with us, please fill out a Racial Equity Promising Practices Capture Form